 Philpott Lake currently does not provide water supply storage for any State or local interest.
-The Corps, per the WSA of 1958, may include water supply storage at Philpott Lake for municipal and industrial uses.
+The USACE, per the WSA of 1958, may include water supply storage at Philpott Lake for municipal and industrial uses.

 The HCPSA currently withdraws an average daily volume of about 3.3 MGD from the Smith River using its existing downstream intake.
+The HCPSA is currently permitted to withdraw up to 6 MGD, which is met incidentally by normal dam operations and does not require storage within the lake.

 Alternative 1, No Action: As water use increases over time, meeting 2072 demand is not feasible under current conditions.
 There will be insufficient water supply for projected industrial and municipal demand.
-Water storage would have to be developed through one of the other measures described in Section 4.6, which either individually would fail to meet increased demand or would prove cost prohibitive given HCPSA's finances.
+Water supply would have to be developed through one of the other measures described in Section 4.6, which either individually would fail to meet increased demand or would prove cost prohibitive given HCPSA's finances.
 It is therefore reasonable to assume that under the no action alternative the affected communities would bear negative consequences from a failure to have sufficient long-term water supply, such as stunted regional growth.

-Alternative 2, Recommended Plan: The Recommended Plan would result in reallocation of 5,200 ac-ft of conservation storage to water supply storage within Philpott Lake conservation pool.
-The Recommended Plan would provide sufficient water supply to meet projected water demand through year 2072.
+Alternative 2, Recommended Plan: The Recommended Plan would result in reallocation of 5,200 ac-ft of conservation storage to water supply storage within Philpott Lake conservation pool and would supply an additional 4 MGD, allowing HCPSA to withdraw up to 10 MGD.
+This would provide sufficient water supply to meet projected water demand through year 2072.